 - Embed a D&I lens for your overall business strategy

-- Measure both diversity AND inclusion (including equity) to establish baselines and measure effectiveness of interventions
+- Measure both D&I (including equity) to establish baselines and measure effectiveness of interventions

 - Build accountability mechanisms and governance structures to ensure D&I work gets done